team-discovery-channel/compose/README.md

 ## Notes for developers/maintainers
 ### To add a language:
 1. Implement the interface Language, found in src/api/language.ts
 2. Register the language to the languages dictionary found in src/api/languages.ts.
-Use the languages simple, lowercase, name for the key.
+Use the language's simple, lowercase, name for the key.

 ## TRAVIS CI
 ### Setup